 Will courses I take on a non-UT study abroad program satisfy my Business Minor requirements?

 Although it is less likely a course from a non-UT study abroad program will count toward the Business Minor, you may request that the course be evaluated.
 You should petition using the Business Minor Substitution Request.
 Keep in mind that courses taken abroad on a non-UT program will be considered transfer credit.
 Also, at least 50 percent of Business Minor course work must be taken in-residence or through the McCombs Summer Institute.
 In-residence does NOT include University Extension, transfer credit, or credit-by-exam.

 I took a business law class at another college.
 Can I count my "LEB 3 HRS" transfer credit as LEB 320F?

 No. "LEB 3HRS" transfer credit is the equivalent of a lower division course.
 You need to have transfer credit for LEB 323 or LEB 320F in order for it to count toward the Business Minor.

-12. Will I received a printed document indicating I have completed the Business Minor?
+Will I receive a printed document indicating I have completed the Business Minor?
 Will the Business Minor appear on my UT transcript?